 - Cover letter describing your interest in a specific fellowship posting and ability to undertake the work.

-- Three letters of recommendation (these should not be from your current employer nor the recipient organization).
+- Three letters of recommendation from sources who have served as your supervisor in a workplace, professor, or have a similar professional relationship with you.
+(These references should not be from your current employer nor the recipient organization).

 Part B – From the Recipient Organization

 - Its interest in receiving and hosting you

 - Terms of reference for your work, including capacity-building needs and expected outcomes / deliverables

 - Provision of the necessary oversight, accommodation and safe life/work experience